 Why are the oldest railcars on the Blue Line?
 And why don’t you put newer cars there?

-CTA’s 2600-series railcars are indeed the oldest in the fleet.
-They were built in the 1980s, but received complete overhauls between 1999 and 2002.
+CTA’s 2600-series railcars are indeed the oldest in the fleet and make up much of the Blue Line's fleet.
+They were built in the 1980s,but received complete overhauls between 1999 and 2002.

 There are two main reasons why these cars run on the Blue Line:

-- Generally speaking, each rail line uses just one series of railcars (though sometimes two).
+Generally speaking, each rail line uses just one series of railcars (though sometimes two).
 This enables the rail yards that serve each line to be equipped and staffed to operate, maintain and repair a particular series of rail car.
 Each rail car series has unique elements to its various systems that require specific training—and the personnel at each yard specialize in training specific to a specific series of rail car.
-The Blue Line’s Forest Park and Rosemont yards have the equipment, tools and personnel designed for 2600-series rail cars.
+We organize our fleet to try and streamline the kind of equipment each shop needs to maintain and the specialized tools and equipment needed to support them.

-- As mentioned before, power is an issue.
-The newer 5000-series rail cars seen on the Green, Pink, Purple, Red and Yellow lines use more electrical power than older railcars (owing to their advanced, computerized systems).
-The current available power on the Blue Line O’Hare Branch is not sufficient to run the high number of trains required in the morning and evening rush hours.
+But also, as mentioned before, power is an issue.
+The newer 5000-series rail cars seen on the Green, Pink, Purple, Red and Yellow lines use more electrical power than older railcars (owing to their heavier weight and some differences in how their modern systems work that can require more power to be drawn).
+The current available power on the Blue Line O’Hare Branch is not sufficient to support 5000-series cars if they made up the entire Blue Line's fleet during rush.